mrdavehill/Python--Cisco-ACI/README.md

 ## Python--Cisco-ACI

-### The 'Always On' sandbox has been down for a while but I've just checked and today 8/01/24 - it's back baby!
+The 'Always On' sandbox has been down for a while but it's back but with cert issues - it's not the best.

 On this page: